sorrento-lab/sorrento-lab.github.io/10_Mikrotik_LTE.md

 `     current-operator: Orange F`
 Followed by some cellular information and numbers.

+It is highly recommended to update the LTE firmware - it is tricky to do this without the LTE connection, as the Mikrotik command uses the LTE data to pull the firmware file and install it.
+To check the firmware:

+Go to the terminal of the Mikrotik device.
+To check the firmware status:
+`/interface lte firmware-upgrade lte1`

+The response will show you the currently installed and latest available.

+To update:
+`/interface lte firmware-upgrade lte1 upgrade=yes`

+This will initiate the update, it takes about 3-5 mins and there is no install progress bar, do not power cycle the device.

-At this point it is prudent to disable the LTE interface while we setup the bridging (Interfaces, click the little “D” next to LTE).
+Once installed, the lte interface will reboot and you will have your IP back.
+At this point it is prudent to disable the lte interface until we are ready to use it again.

 # OPNsense configuration

+Prior to adding the LTE_WAN into opnsense, ensure that your fibre takes priority.
+Go to gateways, and for your IPV4 and IPV6 connection set them as priority 254 (instead of 255).
+Also check the box indicating "upstream gateway" for the IPV4 fibre connection.
+This will make opnsense use the fibre connection in preference to the LTE_WAN connection.

 The LTE connection will be passed via a VLAN, similar to the Orange Fibre to the OPNsense system.

-In OPNsense: Interfaces -> VLAN Tab -> Add New

-Name: mobile_WAN
-VLAN ID: 932 (can be anything)
-Interface: ether1
-Click Save/OK
+For this we use the previously created VLAN 932.

 On your Mikrotik LTE wAP, go back to the APN settings, and change:
-Passthrough Interface: mobile_WAN
+Passthrough Interface: LTE_VLAN_932
 Passthr.
 MAC Address: generate a random MAC

-Note that you will lose the WAN IP address in the Mikrotik interface, as the DHCP request is now expected from OPNsense via vlan 932.
+Note that you will lose the WAN IP address in the Mikrotik interface, as the DHCP request to estabolish WAN connectivity is now expected from OPNsense via vlan 932.

-For the next step, make sure that the interface you have connected the Mikrotik is passed through to Proxmox.
-For my case, I had a spare Realtek NIC on my motherboard I passed through.
-You can do this with some switching and routing, but I prefer all my WAN connections on dedicated passed through devices so that any errors I make will be kept upstream of OPNsense.

 Go to OPNsense GUI.

-Add the following:
-Interfaces -> Other Types -> VLANs -> Add a vlan on re0 (Realtek) with number 932.
-Call it Orange Mobile Internet

-Interfaces -> Assignments -> Assign vlan932 on re0 named WAN2
+Ensure that an interface is available with vlan932 - go to this interface.
+In my case, I have an interface called `WAN_LTE`

-Interfaces -> WAN2: Use the following settings:
+Go to Interfaces -> WAN_LTE, Use the following settings:
 •	Enable Interface: YES
 •	Prevent Interface Removal: YES
 •	Block private networks: YES